Observation of Fermi arcs and Weyl nodes in a non-centrosymmetric magnetic Weyl semimetal

-\textbf{APPENDIX: Methods}\\ \textbf{1.
-Single crystal growth} CeAlSi single crystals were grown by a self-flux method in both regular alumina crucibles and the Canfield crucible sets \cite{canfield}.
-In both methods, the starting materials were weighed in the ratio Ce:Al:Si = 1:10:1, placed inside a crucible in an evacuated quartz tube, heated to 1000 \degree C at 3 \degree C/min, stayed at 1000 \degree C for 12 h, cooled to 700 \degree C at 0.1 \degree C/min, stayed at 700 \degree C for 12 h, and centrifuged to decant the residual Al flux.\\
+High-quality single crystals of CeAlSi were grown by using self-flux method in Canfield crucible sets \cite{canfield} where the starting materials were weighed in the ratio Ce:Al:Si = 1:10:1.
+The mixture was placed inside a crucible in an evacuated quartz tube.
+The sealed tube was then heated to 1000 \degree C at the rate of 3 \degree C/min; this temperature was maintained for 12 h, and then cooled to 700 \degree C very slowly at 0.1 \degree C/min.
+The sealed tube was further kept at 700 \degree C for 12 h, and finally centrifuged to decant the residual Al flux.\\

-\textbf{2.
-Angle-resolved photoemission spectroscopy} Angle-resolved photoemission spectroscopy (ARPES) was performed at Stanford Synchrotron Radiation Lightsource (SSRL), Menlo park, CA. Measurements were carried out at a temperature of 15 K. The pressure in the UHV was maintained at better than 1$\times$10$^{-10}$ torr.
-The angular and energy resolution was set better than 0.2 \degree and 15 meV, respectively.
-Measurements were performed employing the photon energies in the range of 30 eV-150 eV using horizontal and vertical polarization.
+Angle-resolved photoemission spectroscopy (ARPES) measurements were performed at Stanford Synchrotron Radiation Lightsource (SSRL), beamline 5-2, Menlo park, CA. Measurements were carried out at a temperature of 15 K. The pressure in the UHV was maintained better than 1$\times$10$^{-10}$ torr.
+The angular and energy resolution were set better than 0.2\degree and 15 meV, respectively.
 Soft X-ray ARPES measurements were performed at the end station sector 29-ID in APS Beamline equipped with a hemispherical Scienta R4000 electron analyzer.
-The energy and angular resolutions were set better than 200 meV and 0.1 degree respectively.
-The samples were cleaved at 20 K and the pressure was better 1$\times$10$^{-10}$ torr.\\
+The energy and angular resolutions were set better than 200 meV and 0.1{\degree}, respectively.
+The samples were cleaved at 20 K and the pressure was better than 1$\times$10$^{-10}$ torr.
+Additional Soft x-ray ARPES measurements were performed at the Dreamline of the Shanghai Synchrotron Radiation Facility (SSRF).
+The energy and angular resolutions were set better than 100 meV and 0.2{\degree}, respectively.
+The temperature was maintained at 20 K.\\

-\textbf{3.
-DFT calculations} Density functional theory (DFT) calculations were performed using the experimental lattice parameters (a = 4.252 Å; c = 14.5801 Å) and the projector-augmented-wave (PAW) method implemented in the Vienna ab initio simulation package (VASP) \cite{VASP}.
-The exchange-correlation effects were included by using the generalized gradient approximation (GGA).
-The spin-orbit coupling (SOC) was included self-consistently \cite{Kresse, Perdew}.
-An on-site Coulomb interaction was added for Ce \textit{f} -electrons within the GGA + U scheme with U$_{eff}$ = 6 eV.
-A Wannier tight-binding Hamiltonian was obtained from the ab initio results using the VASP2WANNIER90 interface, which was subsequently used in our topological properties calculations \cite{Marzari}.
+Supplementary Fig. 1 shows the angle-integrated photoemission spectrum for CeAlSi over a wide energy range of binding energy fom the E$_F$ till 260 eV.
+The spectra shows the peaks of Ce, Al and Si core levels, confirming that our samples are composed of these three elements.